-- 5. Using the adjustable mounting stand, lower the heater inlet slightly (1/8" below level) so that any ingested moisture will drain out of the heater and onto the roof surface. - 6.
-Secure the unit to the mounting curb on both sides via the provided securing brackets. - 7.
-Caulk all the joints between the heater and the accessories with silicone caulk to prevent water leaks. - 8.
-Seal all roof penetrations to prevent roof leaks. - 9.
+- 5. Using the adjustable mounting stand, lower the heater inlet slightly (1/8" below level) so that any ingested moisture will drain out of the heater and onto the roof surface. - Caulk all the joints between the heater and the accessories with silicone caulk to prevent water leaks - 7.
+Seal all roof penetrations to prevent roof leaks. - 8.
 Install the directional elbows.
 Consult the job layout for the orientation of the elbows.